-#BlackGirlMagic: Tax Box Pro Creator Unnishua Paige Earns $1 Million In Just 4 Months Of Helping Other Black Women Start Their Tax Businesses
+#BlackGirlMagic: Tax Box Pro Creator Unnisha Paige Earns $1 Million In Just 4 Months Of Helping Other Black Women Start Their Tax Businesses

-Tax Box Pro Creator Unnishua Paige Earns $1 Million In Just 4 Months
+Tax Box Pro Creator Unnisha Paige Earns $1 Million In Just 4 Months

-#BlackGirlMagic: Tax Box Pro Creator Unnishua Paige Earns $1 Million In Just 4 Months Of Helping Other Black Women Start Their Tax Businesses
+#BlackGirlMagic: Tax Box Pro Creator Unnisha Paige Earns $1 Million In Just 4 Months Of Helping Other Black Women Start Their Tax Businesses

 Here’s a lil positivity for your day and possibly some motivation to go make some extra quarantine coins!
 Atlanta based tax professional Unnisha Paige earned her first million dollars during quarantine by expanding her tax business.
-The tax business owner l takes care of business-owning clients by showing unique tax breaks for entrepreneurs and doing taxes in general and she decided to put together her knowledge in a “box” for women wanting to learn the same skills and service.
-Unniqua then launched Tax Box Pro, her tax business school in a box, literally.
+The tax business owner started out by taking tax clients, providing unique tax breaks for entrepreneurs, and doing taxes in general then, she decided to put together her knowledge in a “box” for women wanting to learn the same skills and service.
+Unnisha launched Tax Box Pro earlier this year, her tax business school in a box, literally.

 With Tax Box Pro, Paige has been able to scale her business to over $1,000,000 in just 4 months.
 Most of her clients are already professionals like lawyers and social workers getting to the extra dollars.
 Congratulations, Queen!